Top-rated hammocks that will transform your outdoor space | CNN Underscored

 Vivere Mesh Double Hammock and Stand ($129.97; target.com)

-Just the thing for relaxation on the go, this crazy-lightweight hammock and stand combo features a mesh hammock big enough to hold two, a 9-foot stand, adjustable hammock hooks and a carry bag.
+Just the thing for relaxation on the go, this super-lightweight hammock and stand combo features a mesh hammock big enough to hold two, a 9-foot stand, adjustable hammock hooks and a carry bag.
 In other words, everything you need to usher in those good vacation vibes.

 Hammock chairs